Returning to Campus In-Person and Virtually

 The Center for Teaching & Educational Technology (CTET) hosts a Zoom online meeting room from 8 AM to 5 PM every weekday to provide instructional technology support to faculty.
-We will also host all of our training sessions in this Zoom room as well.
+We also host all of our training sessions in this Zoom room as well.
+CTET's in-person office hours start August 2, 2021: Monday to Friday, 10:00 am - 3:00 PM.
+Please be aware that due to campus health and safety guidelines that we ask faculty to bring a personal laptop if possible, and we will be limiting in-person support to 15-minutes per 24 hours per faculty.
+If your request should take more than 15 minutes, we ask that you visit our Zoom online meeting room.

 Need even more support?
 You may find 24/7 Canvas support via the Instructure faculty support hotline at 1-833-263-0708 or by visiting the online Canvas Instructor Guides.
 If you have difficulty accessing any of these resources, please let us know by email, firstname.lastname@example.org.